 Giant yew trees around the church

 Discoed Yew is a male tree.
-It today does not have a single, massive trunk anymore.
+Now it does not have a single, massive trunk anymore.
 The central trunk has died long ago and several parts have been resprouted and are marking its outer rims – most likely, extending the size of the original trunk.
 In 1994 the measured circumference of all parts of the tree at the height of 90 cm was 11.28 m (source: “The Sacred Yew”, a book from 1995).
 Other measurements show a less impressive result, e.g. 968 cm (Ancient Yew Group).
+Thus, the real size is a bit unclear and newer data would help.

 The age of the tree